notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`version`**(*string*): This REQUIRED property is the version of the trust policy.
 The supported value is `1.0`.
 - **`trustPolicies`**(*string-array of objects map*): This REQUIRED property represents a collection of trust policies.
   - **`name`**(*string*): The name of the trust policy.
-  - **`scope`**(*string*): The scope determines which trust policy is applicable for the given artifact.
-The scope field supports filtering based on repository URI `${registry-name}/${namespace}/${repository-name}` using either repository URI or namespace.
+  - **`scopes`**(*array of strings*): The scope determines which trust policy is applicable for the given artifact.
+The scope field supports filtering based on repository URI `${registry-name}/${namespace}/${repository-name}` using either repository URI or namespaces.
 For an artifact, if there is no applicable trust policy then the signature evaluation MUST be skipped, this is required to support the gradual rollout of signature validation.
+For more information, see [scope constraints](#scope-constraints) section.
   - **`trustStores`**(*array of strings*): This REQUIRED property specifies a list of names of trust stores that the user trusts.
   - **`expiryValidations`**(*object*): This REQUIRED property represents a collection of artifact expiry-related validations.
   - **`signatureExpiry`**(*string*): This REQUIRED property specifies what implementation must do if the signature is expired.
 Supported values are `enforce` and `warn`.